andrewgreen76/flygreen/README.md

 TOPICS AND METHODS EXPLORED TO AN EXTENT OVER THE PAST 24-48 HOURS:
 __________________________________________________________________________

+- Endian-ness
-- malloc() use for arrays of integers and arrays of numbers;
+- malloc() use for arrays of integers and arrays of characters;
 - C syntax (I/O)
 - Python :
   - dunders (magic methods)